2200Sanely/alx-system_engineering-devops/0x02-shell_redirections/README.md

 10-A script to remove all files with a js. extension 11- A script to count number of directories and subdirectories in current dir 12- Script to find 10 newest files
+13-  a script that takes a list of words as input and prints only words that appear exactly once.